Home Turntables Rating of The Best Audio-Technica Record Players

 Audio-Technica AT-LPW50PB features

 Unlike Audio-Technica AT-LP7, this model has a straight carbon-fiber tonearm with a hydraulically damped lift control to ensure that you can lower and raise it safely at any point.
+Setting up the tonearm mechanism was a breeze, and when I double-checked it with a needle tracking force scale, it proved to be spot-on accurate.
 A dual moving magnet phono cartridge with an ½”-mount headshell allows for flawless record playback.

 Audio-Technica AT-LPW50PB sound